 - 2. Summary of significant accounting policies - a) Compliance with Mexican Financial Reporting Standards ("MFRS")

-The financial statements as of December 31, 2019 and 2018 have been prepared in accordance with Mexican Financial Reporting Standards ("MFRS" or "Mexican FRS"), except as described in Note 1.
+The financial statements as of December 31, 2020 and 2019 have been prepared in accordance with Mexican Financial Reporting Standards ("MFRS" or "Mexican FRS")..

 b) Basis of preparation